Myndex/apca-introduction/analysis.md

 > _If content is easy to read because of its spacial frequency, I do not need as much color contrast.
 On the other hand, if the spatial frequency is bad, more color contrast is needed._

 Spatial frequency is not "good or bad" it is high or low, and the question then is what is the appropriate spatial frequency for best fluent readability for a given acuity.
+Associated with this, is the screen resolution and the effects of antialiasing at a given resolution.

 > _There is one caveat though: The spatial frequency only defines the contrast threshold under which a pattern is not perceivable at all.
 Above that it has barely any effect.
 So we the best way to use it is to define a minimum required color contrast based on spatial frequency._

 ### _GENERALLY FALSE_
-It is true that the CS curve is based on the JND threshold, but it is absolutely false that all of the supra threshold is in contrast constancy, and that is a misreading or misunderstanding of the literature.
-The contrast constancy effect IS ALSO a product of spatial frequency, and it is also FAR supra threshold.
+It is true that the CS curve is based on the JND threshold, but it is absolutely false that all of the supra-threshold is in contrast constancy, and that is a misreading or misunderstanding of the literature.

+The contrast constancy effect _IS ALSO a product of spatial frequency_, and it is also far supra-threshold.
 That is, there is a range from JND to the constancy level that is NOT subject to the constancy effect.
 And that is particularly wider at higher spatial frequencies.
 This is academic and ample more recent studies define it more completely.
 [A](https://pubmed.ncbi.nlm.nih.gov/25026464/) [B](https://pubmed.ncbi.nlm.nih.gov/8828197/).
 And for the record the typical critical size for fluent body text is about 12cpd.

+And we can set that aside, as we have the seminal research of Lovie-Kitchin et alia to guide us on critical thresholds for size and contrast—seminal research that was ignored in WCAG 2,** despite being available for over a decade when WCAG 2 contrast was being developed.**

 > _Interestingly, a lower spatial frequency is not always easier to read though.
 Studies have shown that the optimal spatial frequency is at about 5-7 cycles per degree.
 Below that, features get slightly harder to detect.
 (Perhaps that is the reasons for the "you don't see the forest among the trees" phenomenon.)_

 You are conflating different bits of data, including non-relevant aspects of the CS curve.
+Again see Legge et alia.

 The CS curve is created using sinusoidal gratings.
 However, text has a "sharp edge" therefore large bold text is a combination of _both_ low and high spatial frequencies (see signal theory and square waves).

 PEAK contrast sensitivity is approx. 2 to 4 cpd.
 However, a basic latin letterform can be defined as ~2.5 cycles.
 (The vertical dimension of capital E is 2.5 cycles).

-**The scientific consensus on "best readability" is text where letterforms subtend between 0.2° and 2.0° of visual angle.
-(Lovie-Kitchen, Whittacker, Bailey, Legge et alia)**
+### The scientific consensus on "best readability" is text where letterforms subtend between 0.2° and 2.0° of visual angle.
+(Lovie-Kitchen, Whittacker, Bailey, Legge et alia)

 > _It is not obvious how to define spatial frequency in the context of the web._